 In the end, the peach is still the star of the show.
 The lavender and thyme play supporting roles, but the standing ovations will always go to the beautiful, sweet, juicy, peach.

-- One recipe of my Perfect, No Fail Pie crust (add 1.5 tsp of lightly chopped dried culinary lavender buds to the flour, sugar and salt before blending)
+- 1 recipe of my Perfect Pie Crust adding 1.5 lightly chopped dried culinary grade lavender buds to the flour, sugar and salt before blending

-- 6-7 white peaches (enough to make 5 cups of cut up peaches
+- 6-7 white peaches enough to make 5 cups of sliced peaches

 - 2 tbsp lemon juice